THE NATIONAL SOCIALISM QUESTION. IT WON THE 20TH RIGHT?

 I know history is currently overturning the mythology but I want to address the National Socialist community for a moment, even if it’s politically incorrect for now.

-My problem with supporting the NS political program at least as the french and italians envisioned it, is frustrated by the strange german obsession with recreating a secular religion to replace the devotion of the catholic church.
+My problem with supporting the NS political program is limited to the strange german obsession with recreating a secular religion to replace the devotion of the catholic church.
 It’s in everything they do.
 It’s also why they’re the most moral people on earth most of the time.

 So this remains one of my most frustrating problems: the germans have pretty much always ‘been right’, throughout all of history.
 And I know why (customary law).
 Am I right that we must create this formal law, but that we must also produce a secular political religion on top?